yoichio/public-documents/multiranges.md

 - ```multiple-user-layout``` enables user to create multiple ranges with drag/shift-arrowkey on layout order.
 - ```multiple-addrange``` enables webauthor to create multiple ranges with ```addRange``` method.

+### No overwrapping
+Any modes don't create/allow overwrapping Range.

+### Limited editing operation for user
-We first offer
+We offer user only
+- copy
+So that user can get contents they are selecting.

-- for user
+- delete
-Copy, Delete
+- cut(copy + delete)

-- for web author
+### Limited editing operation for web author
 getRanges(), execCommand copy, delete